bandithijo/sucklessthing/README.md

 If you does have, don't worry, it **will not** replace all your files inside local path.

 Just run it, you'll be safe.

+**IMPORTANT!** You should to define your local PATH first.
+Or all suckscript that copied on **~/.local/bin/** can't be accessed from your shell.
+I dont want to describe here, just googling yaa.